Jaun406/APPM222---Numerical-Methods/Bisection method/Bisection.md

 n \geq \frac{\log(|b_0 - a_0|) - \log(\text{TOL})}{\log(2)}.
 $$

-This formula allows users to compute the minimum number of iterations needed to achieve the desired accuracy.
+This formula enables users to determine the minimum number of iterations required to achieve the desired accuracy.

 ## Advantages
 1. **Guaranteed Convergence**: The bisection method is a bracketing method, meaning it always converges to a root as long as the initial interval $[a, b]$ contains a root (i.e., $f(a) \cdot f(b) < 0$).